AhmadArrabi/GPG2A/README.md

 ```
 bash ./Stage_II/test.sh
 ```
-Note that you need to have the checkpoints of stage I and II saved in the correct location (as shown in the above tree).
+Note that you need to have the checkpoints of stages I and II saved in the correct location (as shown in the above tree).

 This script saves all generated images of the test set in the specified output directory (`./log_imgs_test` by default)

 ## Evaluations
 This section covers evaluating the generated images from GPG2A, so it assumes already having a directory of generated images (from the test set).

 All evaluation scripts are in `./Evaluation/`

 ### Pre-trained SAFA model
 Please download the pretrained SAFA model [here](https://drive.google.com/file/d/1z6BB_CUQxDyN4y7LUbxhJcoh75f9MW5N/view?usp=sharing) and extract to the same directory.